aiven/devportal/docs/products/redis/concepts/ssl-connectivity.rst

 .. note:: It is important to make changes accordingly to your service.
 On the *Overview* page you can find your **Overview** > **Host** and **Overview** > **Port** to configure the ``connect`` parameter.

-Note that when SSL is in use we have a separate service terminating the SSL connections before they are forwarded to Redis.
-This process has a connection timeout of its own independent of Redis' connection timeout.
-If you allow very long Redis timeouts, this frontend service may end up closing the connection before the Redis timeout has expired.
-By the time of writing this, timeout is set to 12 hours.
+It is important to note that when SSL is in use, HAProxy will be responsible for terminating the SSL connections before they get forwarded to Redis.
+This process has a connection timeout set to 12 hours which is not configurable by the customer.
+If you allow very long Redis timeouts, this SSL-terminating HAProxy may end up closing the connection before the Redis timeout has expired.
+This timeout is independent of Redis timeout.

 Allow plain-text connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~